Cyber and Data Privacy Due Diligence

 The Buyer should also consider complaints and notices of violations relating to other data privacy issues, such as the failure to respect a data subject’s access rights or non-compliance with restrictions on data sharing.
 The existence of such complaints may identify an undisclosed liability, while the frequency of violations and complaints can inform the Buyer about the customers (and other data subjects) it is acquiring with the Target.
 Finally, the Target’s response to such incidents can be a useful data point for understanding the Target’s culture of compliance with cybersecurity and data privacy requirements.

 Once the diligence review is complete on this area, the Buyer can protect itself from undisclosed liabilities by adding robust representations and warranties to the purchase agreement.
 A representation that the Target is not aware of any cybersecurity or data privacy incident (whether successful or not) will provide comfort to the Buyer that it understands the risks before the purchase is finalised.
 It is important to understand, however, that this representation does not protect against undetected breaches or unknown complaints.
 In addition, in some circumstances sellers may insist that these representations are limited by a specific look-back period, such as three or five years.
 This is one reason why thorough diligence on a company’s policies and procedures is so important – a company with a culture of robust cybersecurity policies and effective monitoring is less likely to have undiscovered issues.

-Conducting diligence: contractual obligations and liabilities
+Contractual obligations and liabilities

 Another area the Buyer should consider is whether the Target has contractual cybersecurity or privacy obligations.
 There are two types of contractual relationships that may touch on cybersecurity and data privacy – contracts with service providers and contracts with customers – both of which can create obligations and liabilities that extend beyond those imposed by laws and regulations.